-Read Mukiwa (Peter Godwin) and American Wife (Curtis Sitenfeld), pre-Indepence Zimbabwe and Wisconsin respectively.
-Lockdown travels easing, allowing for a household visit to a lighthouse near Winterton, Norfolk.
-Norwich visited too, wither more heritage explored in June on Thames Estuary to see Nadav Kander as part of a festival.
-Promoted to Stock Hubber at Farmdrop and offer of Ops roles after some internal communications recommendations.
+Read Mukiwa (Peter Godwin) and An American Wife (Curtis Sittenfeld), pre-Independence Zimbabwe and Wisconsin respectively.
+Lockdown travels eased, allowing for a household visit to a lighthouse near Winterton, Norfolk.
+Naval heritage explored in June on Thames Estuary en route to see Nadav Kandar’s triptych.
+Promoted to Stock Hubber at Farmdrop – life on rotation.

 Clocked 500 hours at Farmdrop in Hubber role.
 Moved to Calabria Road in Highbury.
 Finally addressed the final chapters of Anna Karenina.
 Running continues in parks with tracks closed.
 Zafiri publishes guides for San Diego and Sydney.
 Conversation with United Airlines for Tendo.